HOW TO SIMULATE THE UNIVERSE IN 134 EASY STEPS

 –an easily-manipulated majority, a gullible generation.

 And in a linear chain of cause-and-effect, there can only be one root cause.
-So in this story, if you're not at the very top of the hierarchy, then you have no power to change the system.

 But remember, the world's not linear, it's...